MAME gives you the perfect retrogaming experience - also on your Mac

 - You might want to look for the following MAME Extras, which can be displayed in the relevant QMC2 tabs (Screenshots, Titles, Cabinet photos, Marquee photos, PCB Board photos (very very nerdy :-)

-- If you are more adventurous, you may try Attract Mode - see my recent post on that new frontend.
-If you are willing to spend your time, it's simply the best experience you can get right now.
+- If you do not shy away from text editors (you shoudln't), I clearly recommend Attract Mode - see my recent post as frontend.
+If you are willing to spend some time, it's simply the best experience you can get right now.

 I am writing this documentation from a non-coder perspective.
 If I should be on a wrong path in any case, please be so kind and post a note here.